 The police were called to what was described as a large disturbance at about 10pm on 14 September 2015 involving about 20 youths.

 A person said that they saw an unknown male swinging their right arm up and over at Mohamed Dura-Ray after which Mohamed Dura-Ray cried out, 'I've been stabbed, I've been stabbed!'.

 A witness said that they saw Mohamed Dura-Ray clutching his chest and running and said that he then fell.
 Paramedics arrived at the scene at 10.22pm and carried out emergency surgery on Mohamed Dura-Ray at the scene, but he was pronounced dead at the scene at 10.52pm.
 Witnesses that saw the surgery described it as looking like open-heart surgery.

-It was said that shortly after Mohamed Dura-Ray was stabbed that three men got in a car and drove off, between two or three youths then rode off and several other youths on foot also left the scene.
+It was said that shortly after Mohamed Dura-Ray was stabbed that three men got in a car and drove off, and that between two or three youths then rode off and that several other youths on foot also left the scene.

 His murder was said to have been filmed on SnapChat, a mobile phone based social media program that deleted videos once they had been watched.

 The police recovered a number of knifes after the murder, but none of them could be linked to Mohamed Dura-Ray's murder.
 They said that they found kitchen knives, a lock knife, a screwdriver, and a large blue-handled kitchen knife in shrubbery on the estate.
 They said, 'There were quite a few knives floating around the estate at this time.
 The actual knife involved in this offence is still outstanding'.

 However, the police did find a letter that had the name of a suspect on it as well as some of Mohamed Dura-Ray's blood, and they charged the person with murder but had to later drop the charge because a witness no longer wanted to give evidence.